ferryjul/fairCORELSV2/faircorelsv2/README.md

 GMP (GNU Multiple Precision library) is not required, but it is *highly recommended*, as it improves performance.
 If it is not installed, fairCORELS will run slower.

-The `fairCORELSV2` module includes one classifier method : `FairCorelsClassifierV2`.
+The `FairCORELSV2` module includes one classifier method : `FairCorelsClassifierV2`.
 The `FairCorelsClassifierV2` class implements the fairCORELSV2 method.
 Details on the methods used within FairCORELSV2 are provided within our full paper accepted at the CPAIOR 2022 conference ([preprint](https://homepages.laas.fr/jferry/drupal/sites/homepages.laas.fr.jferry/files/u202/CPAIOR2022_paper.pdf)).
+In a nutshell, `FairCORELSV2` brings several improvements to the original [`FairCORELS`](https://github.com/ferryjul/fairCORELS) algorithm: a novel pruning approach leveraging Mixed Integer Linear Programming, and a new prefix permutation map designed to provide optimality guarantees when learning fair rule lists.

 The currently supported fairness notions are : statistical parity, predictive parity, predictive equality, equal opportunity, equalized odds, and conditional use accuracy equality.

 # Detail of the parameters for FairCorelsClassifierV2: